lemons-studios/audio-replacer/README.md

 If you plan on contributing back to the project, replace the above clone command with whatever the address is for the fork you created!

-## Note from myself:
+## Known Issues:
-There is an issue with the folder picker where you cannot select the first folder it opens up in.
-This is a bug with the Windows operating system itself and I cannot fix it.
-The best workaround is to move up one directory then enter the folder again if you want to select that folder for processing
+- Folder picker doesn't allow you to select the directory it opens in.
+This is (from what I can tell) a bug with the Windows operating system, and cannot be fixed by me
+- Light mode with the no transparency option selected looks a little strange
+- App Icon doesn't update when switching themes